zonca/zonca.dev/posts/2019-08-24-github-for-research-groups.md

 ---
+aliases:
+- /2019/08/github-for-research-groups
+categories:
+- github
+- git
+- openscience
+date: 2019-08-24 15:00
 layout: post
+slug: github-for-research-groups
 title: Create a Github account for your research group with free private repositories
-date: 2019-08-24 15:00
-categories: [github, git, openscience]
-slug: github-for-research-groups

 ---

 [Github](https://github.com/) allows a research group to create their own webpage where they can host, share and develop their software using the `git` version control system and the powerful Github online issue-tracking interface.